Network Capturing

 Through the advanced view, you can manually control what traffic to capture through the following options:

-• Filter additionally by PID or process name—Use this field to add multiple PID (process identifier) or process name values by separating them with a space.
+Filter additionally by PID or process name—Use this field to specify multiple PID (process identifiers) or process name values by separating them with a space.
 If your process name contains more than one word, add quotation marks (for example, "Google Chrome Helper").
 You can use the macOS "Activity Monitor" application to determine any active application's specific PID or process name.

 CIDR Notation for Setting Network Addresses